 Your Donations Support Our College

 Help us in providing transformative education to students committed to change.
-This certificate program lowers the recidivism rates and empowers youth by helping students to consider ways in which they can participate in social change.
+This program lowers the recidivism rates and helps students consider ways in which they can participate in social change.

 Community University Empowerment

 You're funding provides the passion for student scholars with seed grants for innovative, socially engaged projects that improve conditions and the quality of life for communities of color.